-• small specifies that a value of type Integer, Integer or Float contains 32-bit values.
+small specifies that a value of type Integer or Float contains 32-bit values, or that a value of type Character contains 16-bit values.

-By default, Integer and Float are assumed to represent 64-bit values, as specified in §8.5.2 Numeric operations.
+By default, Integer and Float are assumed to represent 64-bit values, as specified in §8.5.2 Numeric operations, and Character is assumed to represent 32-bit Unicode code points.